 I make the creamy tomato soup using canned tomatoes instead of breaking down and cooking fresh tomatoes.
 Brian and I both love the taste of Muir Glen organic tomatoes, so I felt like it would give me a leg up in the quick and easy meal department.
 Also in the convenience department, as it slashed two hours of cooking time, because I didn’t have to cook down fresh tomatoes.

-For the sake of Brian’s taste buds, I added an awesome finishing touch to my homemade cream of tomato soup… a crunchy, ooey gooey, grilled cheese sandwich, turned into croutons!
+For the sake of Brian’s taste buds, I added an awesome finishing touch to the creamy tomato soup… a crunchy, ooey gooey, grilled cheese sandwich, turned into croutons!

-For the grilled cheese croutons, I made another smart decision, using some fresh white cheddar from the Pick ‘n Save deli counter.
+For the grilled cheese croutons, I made another smart decision, using some fresh white cheddar from the deli counter.
 No processed orange cheese slices for me, please.
 It feels a bit immoral to live in the Dairyland state and use chemical-laden cheese when there’s fresh Wisconsin cheddar as far as the eye can see.